| |

 that Sue had shown us and found her ‘manual’ very useful.

-When Sue and I got together for George’s second session he
+When Sue and I got together for George’s second session he was

-which she then passed on.
+then passed on.
 Her support really has been marvellous.

 George

-is now 1 year old and such a good dog we barely know we’ve
+is now 1 year old and such a good dog we barely know we’ve got

-relationship with him.
 Thanks again Sue!!!

-Rachel
+Rachel & Nick

-& Nick Ashcroft (June 2008)
+Ashcroft (June 2008)

 Thank you Rachel, Nick &